 Peer Review Committee

-The purpose of the Peer Review Committee is to provide the International Public Safety Association guidance in all matters relating to the development of the IPSA Journal.
-The Peer Review Committee is ultimately responsible for the review and collectively approve or reject a submission based on the criteria the committee established.
-Dr. Rick Bistline, retired law enforcement and leadership/trainer, serves as Chair.
+The IPSA Peer Review Committee is charged with reviewing articles for publication consideration in the IPSA Journal.
+The peer reviewers are ultimately responsible for the review and collectively approve or reject a submission based on the IPSA's guidelines.

 The purpose of the Rescue Task Force Committee is to provide the IPSA guidance in all matters relating to the development, management and training practices of Rescue Task Forces.
 The RTF Committee shall enhance the cooperation and the sharing of information between agencies who use Rescue Task Forces and those exploring the possibility of starting a Rescue Task Force; the Committee will publish documents and articles to assist in the understanding of the benefits, costs, and complexities of on-going Rescue Task Force training and management.
 Captain Brad Havrilla with Palm Beach County Fire Rescue serves as Chair.